 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 I think we all know that pretty much all of the printers we buy these days are eleven by seventeen.
-So they can be either called tabloid or ledger.
+So they can be either called Tabloid or Ledger.
 We just typically call them eleven by seventeen.

-But now that people are using eleven by seventeen printers so much, that again, people can do their drawings on twenty-two by thirty-four and print a half size set on the eleven by seventeen, and it's scalable, and it's very, very functional when you're working.
+But now that people are using eleven-by-seventeen printers so much, that again, people can do their drawings on twenty-two by thirty-four and print a half-size set on the eleven by seventeen, and it's scalable, and it's very, very functional when you're working.